 You’re in college.
 You’re going to be spending a good amount of money on everything from living expenses to entertainment.
 Why not earn some rewards on that spending?

-- Journey Student Rewards Credit Card: 1% cash back on all purchases; get a 25% bonus on the cash back you’ve earned every month you pay on time
+- Journey Student Rewards from Capital One: 1% cash back on all purchases; get a 25% bonus on the cash back you’ve earned every month you pay on time

-Discover it® for Students has an interesting cash back program that allows you to earn 5% cash back on specific categories after you sign up, which change every quarter during the year.
-In the past, these categories included gas, restaurants, online shopping, and movies — all are popular spending categories for a typical college student.
-(Bonus cash back is capped per quarter, but I don’t think that many students will reach these limits.
-These categories vary, but it’s usually around a $1,500 spending limit.)
+Bonus cash back is capped per quarter, but I don’t think that many students will reach these limits.
+These categories vary, but it's usually around a $1,500 spending limit.
 Additionally, you’re getting at least 1% cash back on everything else.

-The Journey Student Rewards Credit Card goes with a very simple cash back program that also rewards good repayment behavior.
+The Journey Student Rewards from Capital One goes with a very simple cash back program that also rewards good repayment behavior.
 If you make that on-time payment, you’re getting an effective 1.25% cash back on all purchases.

-I give this criteria to the Discover it® for Students card because you’ll most likely earn much more throughout the year by using the card on one (or several) of those 5% cash back categories, as opposed to the 1.25% effective cash back that you’d receive from the Journey Student Rewards Credit Card.
+I give this criteria to the Discover it for Students card because you’ll most likely earn much more throughout the year by using the card on one (or several) of that 5 % cash back categories, as opposed to the 1.25% effective cash back that you’d receive from the Journey Student Rewards from Capital One.

 Even for you, a college student, credit cards can be more than just a way to make easy payments and earn rewards.
 They can have special features that would come in handy for you, whether it is saving money on fees or teaching you more about credit.

-- Journey Student Rewards Credit Card: No balance transfer fee and free Credit Tracker tool
+- Journey Student Rewards from Capital One: No balance transfer fee and free Credit Tracker tool

-Journey Student Rewards Credit Card: $0 annual fee
+Journey Student Rewards from Capital One: $0 annual fee

 WINNER (Annual fee): Tied